 It came therefore as a surprise that the Catholic Church, nevertheless, was able to play such a decisive role during the political upheavals of the 1970s.
 The brutal measures taken by the occupying Indonesian military forced the Catholic Church willy-nilly to take a position against the injustices and to engage itself in the struggle for the human rights of the Timorese population.
-For the clergy and the religious leaders responsible in the Catholic Church it was not easy to take up commitments beyond the sector of the strictly pastoral activities and to enter into a sector, which, even if the Church institutions denied it, could only be called "political".
+For the clergy and the religious leaders responsible in the Catholic Church it was not easy to take up commitments beyond the sector of strictly pastoral activities and to enter into a sector, which, even if the Church institutions denied it, could only be called "political".
 After all, the Catholic Church turned out to be the only force in a position to defend the human rights of the entire population during the political upheavals and the military oppression following the Indonesian Invasion of East Timor.

-During this sad period in the history of East Timor, during which the Indonesian military and police committed countless violations of human rights, the Catholic Church acquitted admirably of its role to act as critical observer, to be the advocate of the people and to reprimand the Indonesian military and civil authorities.
+During this sad period in the history of East Timor, during which the Indonesian military and police committed countless violations of human rights, the Catholic Church acquitted admirably of its role to act as a critical observer, to be the advocate of the people, and to reprimand the Indonesian military and civil authorities.

-Immense growth of Catholic population
+The immense growth of the Catholic population

-The Indonesian occupation forces introduced also in East Timor the regulation, valid everywhere in Indonesia, that every citizen has to belong to one of the five religions acknowledged by the government, namely Islam, Catholicism, Protestantism, Buddhism and Hinduism.
+The Indonesian occupation forces also introduced in East Timor the regulation, valid everywhere in Indonesia, that every citizen has to belong to one of the five religions acknowledged by the government, namely Islam, Catholicism, Protestantism, Buddhism, and Hinduism.
 Pressured to choose from among one of these five acknowledged religions, most members of the traditional religions opted for the Catholic faith, because Islam, as the religion of the occupying Indonesian military, was no eligible alternative for them.
 The implementation of this administrative regulation, therefore, resulted in a huge wave of conversions to the Catholic Church.
-Consequently, the number of Catholics grew from 30 percent of the population at the beginning of Indonesian rule in 1975 to 85 percent at the beginning of the year 2001.
+Consequently, the number of Catholics grew from 30 percent of the population at the beginning of Indonesian rule in 1975 to 85 percent at the beginning of 2001.

 It was not only the aversion against Islam as the religion of the oppressors which played a role in these conversions.
-There was the additional element that some Catholic ceremonies and rituals were close to or similar to those practised within the traditional religions of indigenous peoples in East Timor, thus facilitating the transition to Christianity for the members of the old traditional religions.
+There was the additional element that some Catholic ceremonies and rituals were close to or similar to those practiced within the traditional religions of indigenous peoples in East Timor, thus facilitating the transition to Christianity for the members of the old traditional religions.

 During his one-day visit to East Timor in October 1983, Pope John Paul II touched on the question of human rights during his sermon at a mass in the capital Dili which was attended by more than 200.000 faithful, but he avoided all harsh condemnation of Indonesian human rights violation and demanded from the East Timorese Catholics to forgive their oppressors.
 The liturgical highlight of the papal visit was the consecration of the new cathedral in Dili on Oct.
 12, 1989.
 At the time of its consecration, the cathedral in Dili with its 2,000 seats was the biggest church in the whole of South East Asia.

 How ineffective the integration policy of the Indonesian government really was, became obvious in the bloody event in November 1991 which became known as the "Dili Cemetery Massacre".
 On Nov.
-12, 1991, Indonesian military opened fire on a huge crowd of mourners assembled in the cemetery in Dili for the burial of a student who had been killed by Indonesian security agents.
-According to the official figures published by the government 50 persons were killed, whereas independent observers and journalists present at the scene put the number of people killed as high as 500, with several thousands wounded.
+12, 1991, the Indonesian military opened fire on a huge crowd of mourners assembled in the cemetery in Dili for the burial of a student who had been killed by Indonesian security agents.
+According to the official figures published by the government, 50 persons were killed, whereas independent observers and journalists present at the scene put the number of people killed as high as 500, with several thousand wounded.

 As regards the future political developments in East Timor, awarding the Nobel Peace Prize to the two representatives of the cause of the people of East Timor played a very important role.
 After a period of political struggle, President Suharto was finally forced to resign on Aug.
 30, 1999, after having been in power for 32 years.
 On the same day, a referendum was held in East Timor in which the Timorese people opted for independence by a vast majority of 78 percent.
-Violent actions taken by Indonesian army and militias in September 1999 forced more that 500,00 East Timorese, that is over 60 percent of the population, to leave their homes and to flee to West Timor or into the mountains and forests to escape from the violence and from the chaos that follwed.
-Many churches were burnt and many Catholic faithful together with some of their priests were killed.
+Violent actions taken by the Indonesian army and militias in September 1999 forced more than 500,000 East Timorese, that is over 60 percent of the population, to leave their homes and to flee to West Timor or into the mountains and forests to escape from the violence and from the chaos that followed.
+Many churches were burnt and much Catholic faithful together with some of their priests were killed.

 On Nov.
-26, 2002 Bishop Carlos Belo suddenly resigned as Bishop and Apostolic Administrator of Dili for health reasons.
+26, 2002, Bishop Carlos Belo suddenly resigned as Bishop and Apostolic Administrator of Dili for health reasons.
 (After recovering his health, Bishop Belo did not return to East Timor, but took up missionary work in Maputo, Mozambique in Southern Africa.)
 For nearly two years Bishop Basilio do Nascimento administered Dili Diocese in addition to his own Diocese of Baucau.
-On March 6, 2004, Alberto Ricardo da Silva was appointed as new Bishop of Dili and consecrated on May 2, 2004.
+On March 6, 2004, Alberto Ricardo da Silva was appointed as the new Bishop of Dili and consecrated on May 2, 2004.

-(History compiled from: Georg Evers, The Churches in Asia, Delhi, 2005)
+(History compiled from - Georg Evers, The Churches in Asia, Delhi, 2005)

 The access to information and telecommunications in the area served by the diocese is still poor.
 Telephone and Internet lines are hard to find.
 There is only one state-run television channel, which can be accessed just in districts with electrical power.

-The cooperation between the Church and government in field of education is good.
+The cooperation between the Church and government in the field of education is good.
 The problem is that there is no curriculum.

 People in the six districts served by the diocese are from various ethnic groups including Bunak, Dawan, Kemak, Mambae and Marae.